How to balance your pool water: 5 simple steps with the right products

 2. pH: the core of chemical balance

-The pH determines whether your water is acidic or basic.
-A poorly balanced pH can damage equipment, irritate the skin or reduce the effectiveness of chlorine/bromine.
+The pH determines whether your water is acidic or alkaline.
+An unbalanced pH can damage equipment, irritate the skin, or reduce the effectiveness of chlorine/bromine.

 Water test result - pH